canedoly/ChadAlphaMales/README.md

 Anti warp is really bad, a scuffed old version pasted from fedoraware

-Melee has "infinite" range, i'll look into it since its an issue with offsets

 If this changes in any form (If i find more issues or some get fixed), this will get updated to match.

 # old readme